learn-co-curriculum/programming-univbasics-expression-and-evaluation-defined/README.md

 > and computes to produce ("to return", in a stateful environment) another value.
 > This process, as for mathematical expressions, is called evaluation.

 That's pretty good!
-That should align with you experience of having a conversation with IRB from the previous lesson.
+That should align with your experience of having a conversation with IRB from the previous lesson.
 Think about `255 / 5` which elements of it are _constants_, _variables_, or _operators_?
 Let's look together.